Hinata (kickboxer): Biography and career

-By now a well known face on the local circuit Hinata re-entered the K-1 World MAX Japan 2010 where he caused another upset by defeating 2009 K-1 World MAX semi finalist Yuya Yamamoto in the quarter-finals, only to suffer a KO defeat to fellow up and coming fighter Hiroki Nakajima in less than a minute of their semi final bout.
-This defeat meant that Hinata would miss out on qualification for the MAX final and showed that he still had some work to do.
-In his very next fight Hinata burst on to the global scene where he upset top five middleweight fighter and heavy favourite Artur Kyshenko with a spectacular crescent kick TKO.
-The victory meant that Hinata moved up to 12 in the international middleweight division rankings on HeadkickLegend in their October 2010 rankings.
+Hinata re-entered the K-1 World MAX Japan 2010 where he defeated 2009 K-1 World MAX semi-finalist Yuya Yamamoto in the quarter-finals before losing by knockout to Hiroki Nakajima under one minute.
+As a result, he did not qualify for the MAX final.
+In his next fight, he gained international attention by defeating Artur Kyshenko by technical knockout with a crescent kick.
+Following this bout, he was ranked 12th in the international middleweight division by HeadkickLegend in its October 2010 rankings.

 He lost to Warren Stevelmans via unanimous decision (30-28, 28-27 and 29-28) at Shootboxing 2012 - Act 4 on September 17, 2012 in Tokyo, Japan, failing to qualify for the 2012 S-Cup.

 Hinata knocked out Norihisa Amimoto in round two at REBELS.13 on October 28, 2012.

 He rematched Andy Ristie in a reserve bout at the Shoot Boxing World Tournament 2012 in Tokyo, Japan on November 17, 2012 and lost by TKO in the first round once again.

 He beat Masatoshi Hyakutake by unanimous decision at Shoot Boxing 2013 - Act 1 in Tokyo on February 22, 2013.

 He defeated Takuma Konishi via unanimous decision for the vacant REBELS BLACK Super Welterweight Championship at REBELS 15 in Tokyo on April 14, 2013.

 He knocked out Kanai Kenji with a second round high kick at Shootboxing 2013 - Act 3 in Tokyo on June 23, 2013.

 He stopped Johann Fauveau with low kicks in round three at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California, United States on September 28, 2013.